bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/credentials.md

 server-side by the Relaying Party (RP).
 The authenticator uses the private key to sign challenges from a RP, and the RP uses the public key to verify the signature.

-In this document the term "credential" will be used to refer the data structure that is protected by the authenticator, including the private key, and any metadata that is associated with it.
+On this page the term "credential" will be used to refer the data structure that is protected by the authenticator, including the private key, and any metadata that is associated with it.

 ## Data structure